House on Haunted Hill (1999 film): Casting

 Geoffrey Rush signed on to appear as Steven Price, the theme park mogul in the film.
 The Price character name, as well as some of the character's overall personality and mannerisms, are references to actor Vincent Price, who portrayed the same character—named "Frederick Loren"—in the original film.
 Malone stated that Rush was committed to the material and took the role seriously.
+Rush modeled the look of the character after film director John Waters, wearing a distinct pencil moustache, and avoided watching the original film as he did not want his portrayal to be influenced by Vincent Price's performance.
 Elizabeth Hurley was initially considered for the role of Evelyn Price, but by February 1999, Famke Janssen was ultimately cast in the part.

 Taye Diggs was subsequently cast as Eddie, the ex-professional baseball player attending the party, and agreed to appear in the film after Rush signed onto the project.
 Ali Larter, who had previously completed Varsity Blues (1999), was cast as Sara Wolfe, a woman who poses as her ex-boss, film executive Jennifer Jensen; the film marked Larter's third screen appearance.
+Commenting on Diggs' and Larter's casting, producer Gil Adler said: "When you are watching a horror film, you want to root for someone you can sympathize with.
+Taye and Ali have the charm and wit to be able to pull those emotions from the audience with their performances."

 Saturday Night Live star Chris Kattan was cast as Watson Pritchett, the caretaker of the building.
 Terry Castle stated that Kattan was cast in the part for the sake of comic relief, and that the filmmakers allowed Kattan to "just [be] who he is."
+Bridgette Wilson was cast in the role of Melissa Marr, a disgraced television host, and was chosen by Malone who appreciated her comic timing, likening her to a "living Warner Bros. cartoon [character]."
+In casting Peter Gallagher as Donald Blackburn, a duplicitous physician, Malone commented that he brought "an evil quality" portraying "a guy who is something completely different than what he initially seems."

 For the role of Dr. Vannacutt, the deranged head doctor of the hospital, singer Marilyn Manson was at one point considered, but Jeffrey Combs was ultimately cast in the part.
+Peter Graves appears in the film as himself, hosting a fictionalized television segment on the Vannacutt Institute's history, while Lisa Loeb and James Marsters have minor parts as news reporters visiting Price's amusement park.